awsdocs/nice-dcv-admin-guide/doc_source/setting-up-installing-wininstall.md

 **Note**
 The NICE DCV server is available only in a 64\-bit version and supported on 64\-bit Windows operating systems\.

-1. Run `nice-dcv-server-x64-Release-2020.0-version_number.msi`\.
+1. Run `nice-dcv-server-x64-Release-2020.1-version_number.msi`\.

 1. On the Welcome screen, choose **Next**\.

 1. On the End\-User License Agreement screen, read the license agreement\.
-If you accept the terms, select the **I accept the terms in the License Agreement** check box, and choose **Next**\.
+If you accept the terms, select the **I accept the terms in the License Agreement** check box, and then choose **Next**\.

 1. \(Optional\) On the **Drivers Selection** screen, select **USB device remotization**, and choose **Will be installed on local hard drive**, **Next**\.
 This installs the drivers required to support some specialized USB devices, such as 3D pointing devices and graphic tablets\.